Loader gif

 Sole proprietors

 When it comes to sole proprietorships, the draw method is your only option; you are not legally able to pay yourself a salary.
-During taxation, the IRS looks at what is left over after deducting business on Form 1040 Schedule C of your tax return.
+During taxation, the IRS looks at what is left over after deducting business expenses on Form 1040 Schedule C of your tax return.
 This is considered your profit, which the IRS views as your personal income.
-You’ll owe personal on your business profits, meaning it’s taxed at ordinary income tax rates.
+You’ll owe personal income tax on your business profits, meaning it’s taxed at ordinary income tax rates.

 Partnerships